magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_IV_Miss_Independent.md

 “I want to,” she said, breath quickening.
 “I think about it all the time.”

 “Then give me your CV,” Evelin said smoothly.
 “I’ll push it through.”

----

-## The Résumé

 Lucy opened her laptop, showing her neat but sparse document.
 Evelin chuckled, kind but cutting.